kingsmanvicky/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-This Repo has projects that involve machine learning algortims
+This Repository has projects that involve machine learning algortims

+The Projects are:
+1) Film Revenue Prediction using Linear Regression